geoeee/work_node/README.md

-# work-node
+# work_node

 docker image for work-node

-based on Ubuntu 16.04
+based on golang:alpine